This article originally appeared on VICE Canada.

 Page added she hopes Gaycation connected the dots for people.

-“I have travelled the world and I have met the most marginalized people you can be.
+“I have traveled the world and I have met the most marginalized people.
 I am lucky to have this time and privilege to say this.
 This needs to fucking stop.”

 Pence, who describes himself as a conservative Christian, has previously said gay marriage signifies the “societal collapse” and opposed the repeal of Don’t Ask, Don’t Tell, a military policy that forced US troops to remain in the closet.